-The number one reason that this is a mistake is that many of these individuals assume that The TOEFL Exam is yet another exam in the long list of exams that they have taken and will probably take again.
+The number one reason that this is a mistake is that many of these individuals assume that The TOEFL Exam is yet another exam, similar to all the others, in the long list of exams that they have already taken and will probably take again.

-The test-taker should not have more than a two week span of time in-between his or her last class and the day that he or she actually takes the exam.
+The test-taker should not have more than a two week span of time in-between his or her last TOEFL Preparation Course (or simply reviewing the information from that course) and the day that he or she actually takes The Exam.

 So The Moral Of This Story Is…